Igloo4Life/flooodz/README.md

 ### Files
 - `Main.py` - main discord bot code
 - `dataProcessor.py` - main info stuff file or smt
+- `configuration.json` - holds info such as bot token and prefix
+- files in the data file are used to generate & randomize data

 ### Packages Used
 - gforms 1.3.0